marcgg/marcgg.github.com/_posts/2014-04-09-phonegap-steroids-hybrid-native-app-tips.md

 ### Disable Double Tap

 If you don't like double tapping and use jQuery, try [this stackoverflow answer](http://stackoverflow.com/a/9728511).
-Just in case it disapears, here's what it looks like:
+Just in case this answer disapears, here's what it looks like:

 {% highlight javascript %}